Book Review: Before I Let You Go

 My Review:

-I truly enjoyed this book, though the subject manner was emotional and loaded with our society’s serious addiction problem.
-This book highlights pregnant women giving birth to addicted babies.
+I truly enjoyed this book, though the subject matter was emotional and loaded with our society’s serious problems involving people with substance abuse problems.
+This book highlights women giving birth to addicted babies.

-The author helps the reader look past the selfishness of the mother to address the overall problem of addiction.
-Because we all know that pregnant women are expected to be perfect during pregnancy.
+The author helps the reader look beyond the mother’s selfishness to address the broader problem of people with drug problems.
+Because we all know that women are expected to be perfect during pregnancy.
 And that isn’t always the case.

 The problem goes much deeper.
 And the deeper psychological problem needs to be addressed as well.